May also be known to or referred to as Uterine Cancer.

 – If in the lower part of the uterus it will often go to the Cervix.

-- If Lymphatic system is involved – lymph nodes and other locations can be seen.
+– If the Lymphatic system is involved – lymph nodes and other locations can be seen.

 – Distant Metastases include the lungs, liver, brain, and bone.